Special Circumstances

 - Retirement

-- The Special Circumstances review cannot be processed until all documentation is submitted.
+- The Special Circumstances review cannot be processed until all documentation is received.

 - Therefore, students are responsible for all charges while their requests are being considered.